zavolanlab/scRNAsim-toolz/README.md

 # Transcript Sampler

-This workflow sample representative transcripts per gene, in proportion to their relative abundance levels.
-Sampling is done by poisson sampling.
+This workflow samples representative transcripts per gene, in proportion to their relative abundance levels.
+Sampling is done by Poisson sampling.

 **This workflow takes as input:**
  - Path to genome annotation file in gtf format